 I suspect that not too many have read the actual Wolff-Chaikoff study.
 I have.
 It’s not open access, but I have it.
 I don’t understand, that a 70 years old study is not open access.
 If they had read it, they wouldn’t have taken this “effect” at face value.
 This is a very informative article on the whole iodine debacle, https://www.westonaprice.org/health-topics/modern-diseases/the-great-iodine-debate/ Including the Wolff/Chaikoff effect.
 Lynne Farrow also gives a great overview over the history of treating with iodine in her book “The Iodine Crisis”.

 If it is a elevated TSH that makes people believe, high dose iodine causes hypothyroidism, that is something one sometimes sees in the beginning of taking iodine.
 TSH can go all the way up to 30, with the free hormones not being affected.
 This is most likely because TSH has two functions.
 One is reporting back to the pituitary on the levels of the thyroid hormones.
 The other is in creating symporters.
 Symporters are the molecules that transport iodine into the cells.
 There are also other ways iodine enters cells.

-I see in the iodine groups, there are other people whose FT3 has also come down.
-Some experience that it goes up, which is what all us hypo people want.
+Some experience that their thyroid levels go up, which is what all us hypo people want.
 Dr. Brownstein says, 1/3 will stay on the same dose, 1/3 will be able to decrease dose and 1/3 can get off thyroid meds altogether.
 I guess he forgot those of us who must increase our dose, ha ha.
 I believe he takes thyroid meds himself.
 Or I know he does.
 His daughter as well.
 They both take NDT.
 I think there is a group that needs to be added here, those who aquire a thyroid disease, Hashimotos or Graves.

 Remember, don’t stop meds unless your free hormones are too high.
 If you are sure you are going hyper, then Dr. B says, cut meds by half.
 I see too many just quitting meds with no testing or signs of hyper.
 And of course, they get sick.